Quantum Hardware-in-the-Loop for Optimal Power Flow in Renewable-Integrated Power Systems: Acknowledgment

 \section{Acknowledgment}

 The authors extend their sincere gratitude to J\"ulich Supercomputing Centre for providing computing time on the D-Wave Advantage\texttrademark\, System JUPSI through the J\"ulich UNified Infrastructure for Quantum computing (JUNIQ).
-The research received support from the Center of Excellence RAISE, which receives funding from the European Union’s Horizon 2020–Research and Innovation Framework Programme H2020-INFRAEDI-2019-1 under grant agreement no. 951733.
-The authors also like to thank Fujitsu Technology Solutions for providing access to the QIIO software\footnote{\url{https://en-portal.research.global.fujitsu.com/kozuchi}} and, in particular, to Markus Kirsch and Matthieu Parizy for their support and custom extensions of the DADK Python package.
-Furthermore, the authors acknowledge the invaluable support of lab technician Remko Koornneef for his assistance in setting up the RTDS laboratory and facilitating hardware communication and integration, which greatly contributed to the successful completion of the experimental work.
+The research received support from the Center of Excellence RAISE, which receives funding from the European Union's Horizon 2020–Research and Innovation Framework Programme H2020-INFRAEDI-2019-1 under grant agreement number 951733.
+The authors also would like to thank Fujitsu Technology Solutions for providing access to the QIIO software\footnote{\url{https://en-portal.research.global.fujitsu.com/kozuchi}} and to Markus Kirsch and Matthieu Parizy for their support and custom extensions of the DADK Python package.
+Furthermore, the authors acknowledge the support of lab technician Remko Koornneef for his assistance in setting up the RTDS\textsuperscript{\textregistered} laboratory and facilitating hardware communication and integration.